cppavel/VHDL_Microprocessor/README.md

 Two versions implemented: slow one (utilizing ripple adder) and a faster one (utilizing carry-lookahead adder)

-A simple program was written in machine code (0/1 bits) in memory
+A simple program was written in machine code (0/1 bits) in memory.
+See [memory.vhd](https://github.com/cppavel/VHDL_Microprocessor/blob/main/sources/memory.vhd)

 The schematic of the processor: